Publication Date: December 2023

 Eritrea’s telecom sector operates under a state-owned monopoly for fixed and mobile services.
 Partly as a result of such restrictions on competition, the country has the least developed telecommunications market in Africa.
-Mobile penetration as on mid-2016 was only about 7.4%, while fixed-line internet use barely registers.
-This is exacerbated by the very low use of computers, with only about 2% of households having a computer, and most of these being in the capital, Asmara
+Mobile penetration stands at only about 20%, while fixed-line internet use barely registers.
+This is exacerbated by the very low use of computers, with only about 4% of households having a computer, and most of these being in the capital, Asmara

 Additional foreign investment in telecom infrastructure, as well as introduction of more competition, would help transform what remains a virtually untapped market.